Optional Practical Training

 4. Receive your EAD card

-Your EAD card will arrive within 120 days, but you can request an expedited card after 90 days.
+Your EAD card should arrive within 120 days.

-After you get your EAD card, you can apply for a Social Security card.
+After you get your EAD card, if you also applied for a Social Security card on the application, it should arrive about two weeks afterward.

 5. Start working